Legal, Privacy, Cookies

 We use third party service providers to help us to provide services to you.
-We may share Personal Information about you with such third party service providers to the extent necessary for the sole purpose of enabling them to perform services on our behalf and where there are written contract terms between Global Shares and the service provider which satisfy the requirements of the GDPR.
+We may share your Personal Data with such third party service providers to the extent necessary for the sole purpose of enabling them to perform services on our behalf and where there are written contract terms between Global Shares and the service provider which satisfy the requirements of the Data Protection Laws.

 Here are examples of third-party service providers we use:

-- Custodians: Global Shares uses third-party custodians to hold securities for customers availing of our employee share plan services.
+- Custodians: Global Shares uses third-party custodians to hold securities for employees availing of our employee share plan.

-We may disclose Personal Information about you to others if we have your consent to do so in such form of consent as may be required under applicable law.
+We may disclose your Personal Data to others if we have your consent to do so in such form of consent as may be required under Data Protection Law.

-Subject to applicable laws in your jurisdiction, we may also disclose Personal Information about you to others as we believe to be necessary or appropriate:
+Subject to Data Protection Law, we may also disclose your Personal Data to others as we believe to be necessary or appropriate:

 (a) under applicable law or regulation, including laws or regulations outside your country of residence;